Work-retirement Balance

 Your decision to re-enter the labour market could have consequences on your Guaranteed Income Supplement or your Old Age Security pension, when your income is high.

-For more details, see the Old Age Security pension recovery tax This hyperlink will open in a new window. and Guaranteed Income Supplement: Overview This hyperlink will open in a new window. pages.
+For more details, see the Old Age Security pension recovery tax and Guaranteed Income Supplement: Overview pages.

 Tax credit for career extension

-You could be eligible for the tax credit for career extension.
-This non-refundable tax credit is meant to encourage workers aged 60 or over to continue working or re-enter the labour market.
-For more details, see the Tax Credit for Career Extension This hyperlink will open in a new window. page.
+You could be entitled to the Tax Credit for Career Extension.
+This non-refundable tax credit is meant to encourage experienced workers 65 or over to continue working or rejoin the workforce.
+For more information, see the Tax Credit for Career Extension page.

 Preparing your job application